Pokrt/dleap_tutorial/basics/data-storage.md

 # Where is your Data

+HCL Domino Leap uses a Domino database - a NSF file - to store data submited via forms.
+This is the major differnce from HCL Leap or IBM Forms Experiences Builder.

+Using Domino as data backend brings many advantages but also some worries.
+Fist of all, you can use any tools available for the HCL Domino platform to perform more task.
+Domino also empower a very strong security system and Domino Leap must fit into the existing principles.

-HCL Domino Leap uses a non-relational NoSQL database to store application data.
-The database is a collection of documents, where each document is a collection of fields.
+Domino database is a collection of documents, where each document is a collection of fields.
 Each field has a name and a value.
 The value can be a string, number, date, or another data type.
 The database is schema-less, meaning that each document can have a different set of fields.
 This allows for flexibility in the data model, but also requires the application to handle missing or unexpected fields.

 ## Database